Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 However, the lack of intent to hurt other people doesn’t mean that the targets are not hurt, which is why it’s all the more important to raise awareness about them.

-For starters, we’ll give you a few examples of microinvalidations.
+Take a look at a few examples of microinvalidations.

 Verbal microinvalidations | Behavioral microinvalidations | Environmental microinvalidations |